Forthcoming, Spring 2016

 The New York Times Book Review said The Complete Pig, published May, 2000 (paperback ed.
 2004), "contains enough eccentric pig lore to leave the browser giddy with pleasure.
 And browsing is in order."
 The Los Angeles Times called it a "swine fest," and "eye-opening for those who think of the pig only as 'the other white meat.'"
 A companion book, The Complete Cow, 1998, was reviewed on NBC's TODAY and re-issued in paperback in May, 2003.

 In 2003 Sara was named a Weston Cate Fellow by the Vermont Historical Society to research a biography of the passionate life and times of 19th century Vermont spiritualist, poet and activist, Achsa W. Sprague.
-This is currently being written as a non-fiction novel, Axy's Diary: Thoughts of a Long-Tried Heart.
+This has become a biography and will be published in Spring 2016 by the Vermont Historical Society: Achsa Sprague: a Biography [working title].

-Sara has two children from a previous marriage, Jay Rath and Laura Rath Beausire, and lives in the rolling countryside of the Wisconsin River Valley near Spring Green with husband Del Lamont, two cats: a rescued Manx named Emma, a rescued Tortie named Olivia (who rules the house); and a silver charcoal lab -- Lizzy Lindsay Lamont.
+Sara has two children from a previous marriage, Jay Rath and Laura Rath Beausire, and lives in the rolling countryside of the Wisconsin River Valley near Spring Green with husband Del Lamont, two cats: a rescued Manx named Emma, a rescued Muted Tortie named Olivia (who rules the house); and a silver charcoal lab -- Lizzy Lindsay Lamont.